oogali/base-sinatra-app/README.md

 Any other goodies?
 ------------------
-Why yes, yes there is.
+Why yes, yes there are.

 I've included [sinatra-reloader](https://github.com/rkh/sinatra-reloader) for development.
 I used to write a lot of PHP, so I've gotten used to editing code, and then refreshing my browser to see the changes.
 But this isn't PHP, and the default behavior is to write code, find a free terminal window, restart your app, and then refresh your browser.
 That's a lot of clickety-clickety-click.